utkle/King-County-Housing-Regression/README.md

 Conclusion

-kc-was-study.pptx contains an overview presentation of our findings.
+housing.pdf contains an overview presentation of our findings.
 Our analysis provides valuable insights into the King County housing market and can help the contractor make informed decisions about where to invest.